What Happens If You Mix Premium And Regular Gas?

 Fuel Rating Label Octane Number

-You’ll find the necessary fuel grade on a label inside the gas door.
+You’ll find the essential fuel grade on a label inside the gas door.
 With time, though, this label may fade or fall off.
 Thankfully, the owner’s manual will also detail the octane rating your engine is designed for.

 Finally, you can also provide your car’s VIN to a nearby dealer to find out the appropriate gas grade.